annacakes281/my-cookbook/README.md

 <br>

 #### Homepage Image Bar
-* The image bar is featured on the home page for the website, and has five different photos of home-made foods, this was a feature that I thought fitted in well with the concept of a cookbook, as they are all home-made recipes that I had made myself in the past.
+* The image bar is featured on the home page for the website, and has five different photos of home-made meals, this was a feature that I thought fitted in well with the concept of a cookbook, as they are all home-made recipes that I had made myself in the past.
 * Hopefully this sort of feature will inspire others to what they can achieve and accomplish by cooking home-made meals.

 <img src="assets/readme-images/image-bar.png" alt="Homepage image bar displaying 5 photos">